IsoldevR/Linux_Intro_EVOP_2026/README.md

 cd
 ```

-**Exercise 5.3** Only if your connection to the server doesn't work for some reason; you can download the files to your computer directly:
+**Exercise 5.3** Only if your connection to the data drive doesn't work for some reason; you can download the files from Isolde's GitHub to your computer directly:
 ```
 git clone https://github.com/IsoldevR/Linux_Intro_EVOP_2026/master.zip
 ```